 Betrayal Trauma and Infidelity Therapy

 Infidelity therapy is designed to address the complex and often negative emotions and challenges that arise when a relationship is betrayed.
-Our experienced therapists work with individuals and couples to process feelings of hurt, anger, and mistrust and rebuild communication and intimacy.
-We help clients understand the underlying issues that contributed to infidelity and develop coping strategies for healing and restoring the relationship.
+Our experienced therapists work with individuals and couples to process feelings of hurt, anger, and mistrust through specialized betrayal trauma therapy.
+We help you navigate the aftermath of broken trust, addressing the underlying issues of infidelity while developing the communication tools and coping strategies necessary for healing and restoring your relationship.

 Betrayal trauma occurs when someone who is deeply trusted and relied upon violates that trust in a significant way.
 This type of trauma can result from various forms of betrayal, such as infidelity, deception, or abandonment by a partner, friend, or family member.
 Betrayal trauma can cause profound psychological and emotional distress, impacting an individual’s mental health and overall well-being.